no1xsyzy/fyp/interim.md

 Briefly, most programming languages lack a way to reproduce the runtime.

-### Inability to tinker on the fly
+### Inability to Tinker on the Fly

 Nowadays many interpreted languages are very easy to change.
-Unlike ancient days with punched cards or teletype, it is very easy to
+Unlike the compiled languages, it is very easy to change the content of a script file and rerun the whole software.

 However, it is still difficult to change them on the fly.
-By "on the fly", it is meant that when you are debugging or even running the code, you can actually take full control over the runtime status of the program. [@on-the-fly_programming] [@wang2004fly]
+By "on the fly", it is meant that when you are debugging or even running the code, you can actually take full control over the runtime status of the program. [@on-the-fly_programming] [@wang2004fly] There are a few frameworks that allow on-the-fly programming and achieve it by a technique called hot module replacing.
+This technique mainly depends on splitting the code into different modules.

 ## Aims and Objectives

 The aim of this project is to design and implement a new type of programming language, which should meet the following specifications.

-### Uses "reactive" principle
+### Uses "Reactive" Principle

-Reactive paradigm is useful in different aspects.
-This will be the main paradigm of this programming language.
+As discussed above, reactive paradigm is useful in different aspects.
+This paradigm is going to be the main paradigm of this programming language.
 To use the principle of reactive, this language should be designed as natively message-driven.
+With basic layer of this language is message-driven,

-### Helps to design a "reactive" system
+### Helps to Design "Reactive" Systems

 Reactive systems are difficult to design.
-With this language, it is easier to design such reactive systems with its native support for the features of reactive paradigm.
+With this language, it should be easier to design such reactive systems with its native support for the features of reactive paradigm.

-### Easy to develop with
+### Easy to Develop With

 This language should use dynamic types to enhance ease in development.
+What's mroe, the structure of program written in this language should be very clear.

-### Runs fast
+### Runs Fast

 This is not a prior target.
 Although it is attracting to have it fast, but it will not be so bad if it is slow.
+More importantly, it will be more an issue about the implementation than the language design.

 ### Helps to split programs into modules quickly

-This feature should be implemented by design.
+This feature should be done with design.
 With well design, any splitting of functions will be a subset of available splitting of modules in this language.
+In other words, one is able to split the functions and divide them into modules without any detailed consideration.

 ### Supports on-the-fly Programming

-Primarily, it should be hackable when debugging.
+First, it should be hackable when debugging.
 As long as the program is changed, the interpreter should read the file again for new program and substitude current one with the new one.

 ### Exposes all "traps"

 Any modules with programming "traps" should be explicitly marked the type of trap.
+Since traps are needed in every program, at least all traps should be stated clearly.
+The kind of trap should be part of the program.

 ### Built-in logging/debugging

 By adding only one word to the program, the logging will be done automatically.
+If more logging features are required, it should be also easy to set up.

 ### Easy to Reproduce Any Runtime Events

-If log is printed to file, along with the program, the runtime should be replayable.
+With some type of runtime recording method is applied, along with the program, the runtime should be replayable.